Lost-Crow23/MongoDB/MongoDB.md

 <h1>What is MongoDB? </h1>

 MongoDB is a open source document-oriented NoSQL database program and stores data such like JSON.
 Provides high performance, scalability and flexibility to applications.
 It also allows developers to store data without the pre-defined data structure which is very dynamic.
 The model allows developers to store and retrieve data in a intuitive way.
-They use sharding to manage data.
+They use sharding to manage data, which breaks up it up in horizontal pieces.

 <h2>What are NoSQL databases?
 How do they differ from SQL?</h2>